FoJkee/FoJkee/README.md

 - 👋 Hi, I’m Viktor Romanovsky
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning JavaScript, HTML, CSS
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me

 <!---
 Viktor_Romanovsky/FoJkee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.